By Stewart Gandolf

 Identify and list the key elements in each quadrant.
 Get these down on paper as the first step.

 Internal: Strengths & Weaknesses

 The top two sections (STRENGTHS and WEAKNESSES) both originate internally.
 These are things that you can control.
 Strengths are helpful; Weaknesses are harmful.

-STRENGTHS: List of your capabilities and resources that can be the basis of a distinct competitive advantage.
+List of your capabilities and resources that can be the basis of a distinct competitive advantage.
+Your strengths are an integral part of your organization, so consider what makes it “tick.”
 Ask: What are the most important strengths?
 How can we best use them and capitalize on each strength?
-Strengths could include: